ErlendLima/FYS3150/Project3/README.md

 ## Usage (C++)
-The project is divided into source code and the written rapport.
-The source code is located across three different directories: analysis, cpp and julia.
-The resulting data produced by the C++ program is read by the analysis code located in analysis, while julia does both its own computations and its own plotting.

 Compilation of the C++ program requires C++14, Armadillo version 6.7, CMake version 3.1 and JSONcpp.
 On Ubuntu these can be installed with
 ```console